gsabeynanda/IBM-DS-Prof-Cert-Capstone/README.md

 # IBM-DS-Prof-Cert-Capstone
-Repo for IBM Professional Certificate Capstone Course.
+Repository for IBM Professional Certificate Capstone Course.

 This repository contains the files/work from IBM Professional Certificate Capstone Course.